Dreams of death: the boundary at which your life asks “what is ending and what is beginning”

 Astrological note: A dream of faceless death often comes during transits of Pluto through your 8th or 12th house, during its aspects to Jupiter, and in periods of Saturn in Scorpio or in the 8th house.
 Scorpios, Capricorns, and Pisces recognize this dream with particular accuracy.
 If Pluto is now touching your Jupiter — the Guardian touches the theme of finitude, and the dream conveys this through an atmosphere in which there is no specific face, but there is the great “none of it is eternal.”

 You dream of Death as a figure: a guide, an interlocutor, a figure in a robe, a being marking the end.
-It does not attack; it talks with you or is silent beside you.
-In the body — an unusual silence and a strange respect.
+It does not attack; it talks with you, or is silent beside you.
+An unusual silence and a strange kind of respect rise in the body.

-Your Inner Sage speaks with you here — the part that does not fear the theme and can be in dialogue with it.
-Such a dream comes when you are passing through a deep stage in your inner work: perhaps after a loss, after an illness, after a long transformation.
+Your Inner Sage leads this meeting — the part that does not fear the theme and can be in dialogue with it.
+Such a dream comes when you are passing through a deep stage of your inner work: perhaps after a loss, after an illness, after a long transformation.
 The Sage shows: death is not the enemy; it is simply part of life, and you can learn to talk with it without terror.

-If the figure is calm — you are now in mature contact with this theme, and it’s worth acknowledging as inner work.
-If it speaks — listen; such scenes often carry important messages worth remembering in the morning.
-If you are not frightened — you have great inner maturity, and this is the result of a long path.
-If someone nearby shares this conversation with you — in reality you have those with whom you can speak about the large, and it’s worth protecting these people as a rare resource.
+If the figure is calm, you are now in mature contact with this theme.
+Acknowledge it as inner work.
+If it speaks, listen; such scenes often carry important messages worth remembering in the morning.
+If you are not frightened, you have great inner maturity, and this is the fruit of a long path.
+If someone nearby shares this conversation with you, in waking life you have those with whom you can speak about what is large.
+Protect these people as a rare resource.
 Stripped of mortality and given a robe of knowledge instead of a cloak of bone, the same encounter is meeting a magician or witch, a figure of knowledge.

 Ask yourself: “What is it important for me to remember about finitude now, so that my current life becomes more alive — and with whom can I speak about this without fleeing into the shallow?”

-Today, if possible, have a short conversation with a close person on the theme “what matters to me right now” — without speaking of death directly, but with this as the background.
-The Inner Sage recognizes such conversations as consent to a mature theme, and in the dreams that follow leads you to a calm dialogue with this figure more often.
+Today, if possible, have a short conversation with someone close on the theme “what really matters to me right now” — without speaking of death directly, but with that as the background.
+The Inner Sage recognizes such conversations as consent to a mature theme, and in the dreams that follow more often leads you into a calm dialogue with this figure.

 Astrological note: A dream of meeting Death as a figure often comes during harmonious transits of Pluto through the 9th or 12th house, during its conjunction with Saturn, and in periods when Jupiter touches your Pluto.
 Scorpios, Sagittarians, and Capricorns recognize this dream with particular accuracy.
 If Jupiter is now touching your Pluto — the Inner Sage enters dialogue with the large, and the dream conveys this through a meeting in which there is no terror but there is depth.

-Death in a dream is one of the most capacious and rich symbols.
+Death in a dream is one of the deepest and richest of symbols.
 Through it the psyche speaks with you of endings, crossings, transformations, and maturity.
 It does not foretell; it marks a significant passage.

 Let yourself meet these dreams seriously, but without superstitious fear.
-Accept transformations as natural, not “something bad.”
-Value deep bonds when you dream of “losing” a loved one, instead of being frightened.
+Accept transformations as natural, not as “something bad.”
+When you dream of losing a loved one, value the deep bond instead of being frightened.
 Acknowledge your former version as leaving when its time has passed, and make room for the one coming to replace it.
-Live a little more alive because of the awareness of finitude, rather than postponing what matters for “later.”
-Speak with the great theme when the chance is given, and do not hide in the small.
+Live a little more alive thanks to the awareness of finitude, rather than postponing what matters for later.
+Speak with the great theme when the chance is given, and do not hide in what is small.

-Each time death appears in a dream, some very mature part of you is quietly reminding: “a page is closing here; look at what exactly, and trust what will open next.”
+Each time death appears in a dream, some very mature part of you is quietly reminding you: a page is closing here; look at what exactly, and trust what will open next.